Salmon and Sea Trout Facts

 What is a grilse?

 A grilse is an Atlantic salmon which has spent only one winter at sea before returning to the river.
-Salmon grilse are often indistinguishable from multi sea winter (MSW) salmon except by scale reading.
+Salmon grilse is often indistinguishable from multi sea winter (MSW) salmon except by scale reading.
 They are smaller on average (2-3lb in May, 5-7lb in July) but when they enter rivers in September often attain 8-10lb and in October 12-15lb.

 How big can a salmon grow?